nathan-sprague/CV_lab/README.md

 This readme file (written in Markdown) is best viewed from GitHub.
 It has instructions on what to do for each step.

-It is reccomended to keep the Github page open as you do this lab.
+It is recomended to keep the Github page open as you do this lab.

 # Goal of the lab